jmerle/inkdrop-graphviz/README.md

 ## Usage

-First of all, make sure you got [Graphviz](https://www.graphviz.org/) installed and that tools like `dot` and `neato` are available on your `PATH`.
-After that, you can add code blocks like this:
+First of all, make sure you got [Graphviz](https://www.graphviz.org/) installed and that `dot` is available on your `PATH`.
+If that's all done you can add code blocks like this:

     ```dot
     graph {